 Metropolitan Cathedral (Catedral Metropolitana)

-As you walk on the inside you are greeted with sky high ceilings in baby blue colors as if you are gazing up into the heaven.
+As you walk on inside you are greeted with sky-high ceilings in baby blue colors as if you are gazing up into heaven.
 The inside of the cathedral holds multiple praying rooms, each decorated in gold and grander than the one before it.